Basic Christian Training

 4. John 4:6

-11. What was Christ’s purpose in coming to the earth, and how did He fulfill Scripture in doing it (Mark 10:45b; Isaiah 53)?
+10. What was Christ’s primary purpose in coming to the earth, and how did He fulfill Scripture in doing it (Mark 10:45b; Isaiah 53)?

-14. Write a brief paragraph explaining, in your opinion, the importance of Christ’s death and resurrection concerning your own salvation.
+12. Write a brief paragraph explaining the personal importance of Christ’s death and resurrection for your own salvation.